See also: User Guide & Reference Manuals.

 Using an older version of the Room Alert Monitor web interface?
 Please click here for the appropriate FAQ.
 The Room Alert 4E is the only device in our product line that can receive SNMP traps from other network devices (such as printers, fax machines, etc.).
 If this is not a feature you wish to have […]

 Using an older version of the Room Alert Monitor web interface?
 Please click here for the appropriate FAQ.
+Using a Room Alert 3 Wi-Fi?
+Please click here for the appropriate FAQ.
 By default, your Room Alert Monitor obtains an IP address automatically using DHCP.
-You may set a static IP address, if you wish, using one of the following methods: Room Alert Monitor’s built-in web interface AVTECH’s Device Discovery […]
+You may set a static IP address, if you wish, through the […]

 You may find Windows Command Prompt at the following path: